 - Mark Batchelor, Vice-Chair

 - Ronda Benedict, Board Representative

 Board of Review members are appointed to two-year terms, with each term beginning on January 1st of an odd numbered year.
 There are no term limits for these members.
 The Board of Review is required to meet in March to hear assessment and classification appeals.
 The Board of Review may also be required to meet in July and/or December to correct clerical errors or hear Principal Residence Exemption appeals.

 - Nancie Mathews

-The Parks Committee meets the First Wednesday of the month.
-The Chair of the committee is Rick Seese and can be contacted through the hall.
+The Parks Committee meets the First Thursday of every even month at 7:00 pm.
 Interested citizens are encouraged to attend.